 In this section, we summarize the results of performing an in-depth vulnerability assessment on some modules of a TOS and PCS from a well-known software provider in the domain of maritime freight shipping.
 A thorough report and discussion of vulnerability results is not within the scope of this paper.
-It is worth noting that our results were reported to the software developers in full, including close collaboration to remedy the discovered vulnerabilities.
+It is worth noting that our results were reported to the software developers in full, including close collaboration to remedy the discovered vulnerabilities, and that our team re-assessed the patched software.